amplience/dc-extension-globallink-dashboard/docs/FAQS.md

 - Q. Can I assign Submissions?

 A. No. The Content Items can be assigned.
-The Submissions allow you to select a user from your work group as the submitter.
+The Submissions allow you to select a user from your work group as the submitter, but only at time of submission.

 - Q. Can I run multiple Submissions simultaneously?